BSides Charm · 2026

 Add data science to your toolbox

-Define the metric in code before it reaches a dashboard.
+Define the metric in code before it reaches the dashboard.

 Define the metric

-Define the logic in code before it ever reaches a dashboard
+Define the logic in code before it hits the dashboard

 Polars